 It’s been 3 months since we last caught up!
 I didn’t even realize that much time had passed until I began writing this post.
 Between work, baby, and trying to be a regular human being with real life relationships, time is flying!

 Let’s begin with the most important: Noelle.
-Our sweet girl will be 10 months on July 23rd.
+Our sweet girl will be 10 months soon.
 She’s crawling and pulling herself into the standing position.
 Watching her discover this world is truly amazing.
-She’s saying mama and dada!!
+She’s saying mama and dada!
 Right now I think “mama” and “dada” are just noises and she doesn’t say either with intention… but maybe she does?
 She surprises me everyday, so who knows!

 Noelle’s a little water baby– loving bath time and splashing in the baby pool.
 We love her little individual baby pool with the removable shade.
-(Super inexpensive, awesome purchase!)
+(Super inexpensive, awesome purchase.)
 She claps when I say “YAY!” and waves hello + bye-bye.
 She loves the dogs and has the brightest smile whenever they walk into a room.
 She’s just the happiest baby with the biggest personality!
-She’s extremely vocal and always giggling.
-I’ll leave the room for a quick minute and she’ll be laughing by herself in her playpen area.
-Or she’ll wake up from a nap and begin giggling in her crib.
-I love our silly girl!!!
-She melts my heart every time she smiles or reaches her little arms out for me.
 She’s a great sleeper, always has been, and loves story time.
 If you’re in the market for baby books, these are our 3 most-loved books:

 - Snuggle Puppy (fun to sing)